---->

 traversed do or do not disorganise their transit.

-If gravity basically involves straight-line body-to-body signals
+But if gravity basically involves straight-line body-to-body signals

 then part of signal dilution with distance could be due to relative